kubevirt/kubevirt/docs/getting-started.md

 newgrp libvirt
 ```

-You might also need to change the libvirt connection string to be able to see all libvirt information:
+On CentOS/RHEL 7 you might also need to change the libvirt connection string to be able to see all libvirt information:

 ```
 export LIBVIRT_DEFAULT_URI=qemu:///system